An Introduction to Lightroom's Basic Panel

 The basic panel is where we start making our photos look as good as we imagine them when we shoot them!
 Tame this part of Lightroom and you will be able to achieve beautiful, punchy photos that can stand on their own or set the necessary groundwork for any further work.
 Simply put, the basic panel is the foundation before any other processing.
 This article explains the basics of the basic panel so that you can immediately get to work.
 Let's start from how you access it.
 Assuming you have imported your photos in the Library module, all you have to do is choose the photo you want to process, click on Develop at the top right of the Lightroom window (or press D) and then click on the Basic tab on you right.
 The basic panel sits below the histogram and above all other develop tabs.
 As you will notice, it is divided in three sections called WB (white balance), Tone and Presence:

 Let's start from the white balance section.
 Despite the sophistication of modern cameras, correcting white balance is a very frequent and necessary activity.
 The temperature and tint sliders balance between blue-yellow and green-purple respectively to arrive at neutral white color.
 You can surely slide those arbitrarily, however Lightroom provides you with very useful tools to do the job.
 Click on the eyedropper tool on the top left of the panel and then click on a section of your image that is supposed to be white, black, or any shade of neutral gray in between.
-In the example below, obtaining a correct white balance setting is a matter of clicking on one of the white walls on one of the many white buildings:
+In the example below, obtaining a correct white balance setting is a matter of clicking on one of our white fluffy clouds:

 If you like the result, continue to the next section, otherwise try more sample points until you achieve the look you like!
 In the case of RAW file processing, Lightroom provides an extra convenience.
 If you click on the two small arrows just above the temperature reading you will see the following dropdown menu: